Data Shapley in One Training Run

 \subsection{Data Shapley and Friends}

 Since its introduction in 2019 \citep{ghorbani2019data, jia2019towards}, Data Shapley has rapidly gained popularity as a principled solution for data attribution.
 Due to the computationally expensive nature of retraining-based Data Shapley, various Monte Carlo-based approximation algorithms have been developed \citep{jia2019towards, illes2019estimation, okhrati2021multilinear, burgess2021approximating, mitchell2022sampling, lin2022measuring, wang2023notegroup, li2023faster, covert2024stochastic}, these methods still necessitate extensive computational resources due to repeated model retraining, which is clearly impractical for modern-sized ML models.
 Many of its variants have been proposed. \cite{kwon2022beta} argues that the efficiency axiom is not necessary for many machine learning applications, and the framework of \emph{semivalue} is derived by relaxing the efficiency axiom. \cite{lin2022measuring} provide an alternative justification for semivalue based on causal inference and randomized experiments.
 Based on the framework of semivalue, \cite{kwon2022beta} propose \emph{Beta Shapley}, which is a collection of semivalues that enjoy certain mathematical convenience. \cite{wang2023data} propose \emph{Data Banzhaf}, and show that the Banzhaf value, another famous solution concept from cooperative game theory, achieves more stable valuation results under stochastic learning algorithms. \cite{li2024robust} further improves the valuation stability by considering value notions outside the scope of semivalue.
-The classic leave-one-out error is also a semivalue, where the \emph{influence function} \cite{cook1980characterizations, koh2017understanding, kwon2021efficient, grosse2023studying} is generally considered as its approximation.
-Another line of works focuses on improving the computational efficiency of Data Shapley by considering K nearest neighbor (KNN) as the surrogate learning algorithm for the original, potentially complicated deep learning models \cite{jia2019efficient, wang2023noteknn,wang2023threshold, wang2024efficient, yang2024inflation}.
-Finally, \cite{ghorbani2020distributional, kwon2021efficient, li2023faster} consider Distributional Shapley, a generalization of Data Shapley to data distribution.